-How Long After Stopping TRT Does Your Sperm Count Increase?
+How Long After Stopping TRT Does Sperm Count Increase?

 An older man who was on TRT for a longer time can expect a longer sperm recovery time frame than a younger one who was on TRT for a shorter period of time.

-Your doctor will be able to help you determine whether your low T can be rectified by TRT or by alternate hormone therapy.
-For example, there could be a problem with your pituitary gland, in which case pituitary hormone supplementation or another prescription medication be enough to rectify the low testosterone levels while leaving your sperm production unaffected.
+The doctor will also use a man’s test results to pinpoint the cause of his low T. For example, there could be a problem with his pituitary gland, in which case pituitary hormone supplementation or another prescription medication can elevate testosterone levels while leaving his sperm production unaffected.

 Can Clomid Increase Fertility?

 Clomid blocks estrogen receptors and tricks a man’s body into producing more FSH and luteinizing hormone (LH), both of which trigger sperm production

 The caveat: high doses of Clomid can negatively impact sperm count and motility and cause side effects including bloating, nausea and fatigue, so he’ll need work with the doctor to find the right dose.

 TRT Alternatives for Future Fathers

-If you’re hoping to have children soon, your doctor may be able to prescribe medications that help with the symptoms of low T without affecting sperm counts, such as human chorionic gonadotrophin (hCG), which research (1) suggests can reverse low sperm counts brought on by TRT and also help maintain testosterone levels in the testes.
+If as a couple, you’re hoping to have children soon, a doctor may be able to prescribe medications that help with the symptoms of low T without affecting sperm counts, such as human chorionic gonadotrophin (hCG), which research (3) suggests can reverse low sperm counts brought on by TRT and also help maintain testosterone levels in the testes.